glasswalk3r/jenkins-translation-tool/README.md

 This is a fork from the original Perl script `translation-tool.pl` available at the [official Jenkins project](https://github.com/jenkinsci/jenkins).

-## Differences from the original script
+## Differences from the original tool

 ### No encoding conversion